sudip777sharma/iron_man/README.md

 # tapping onthe right side(wherever u want) of screen u will fire to the monster.

 # simple knock out scroing game if monster touched you or without touching it crosses you that if it goes behind you game is over,
-# it is like you are protecting something.
+# it is like you are protecting something behind you.
-# behind you if monster goes behind you then game is over

 # scoring is simple the number of monster you kill that much point you will gain